President and CEO

-Cassandra Cotton is the Senior Director of Sustainability programming at Fertilizer Canada where she is responsible for directing development and implementation of sustainability programs to increase the use and adoption of fertilizer best management practices.
+Cassandra Cotton is the Vice President of Sustainability programming at Fertilizer Canada where she is responsible for directing development and implementation of sustainability programs to increase the use and adoption of fertilizer best management practices.
 Specifically, she directs the development and delivery of outreach and education tools to promote 4R Nutrient Stewardship through engagement with industry members and stakeholders as well as other organizations and government agencies.
 Cassandra attended St. Francis Xavier University where she earned a Bachelor of Arts degree in 2004.
 After spending two years in South Korea and travelling throughout Asia and South America, she returned to Toronto where she received her post-graduate degree in Public Relations at Humber College.
 Originally from Prince Edward Island, she currently calls Ottawa home and over the past seven years has worked with a wide range of organizations including United Way Ottawa and the Public Health Agency of Canada before joining the team at Fertilizer Canada in September 2012.

 Originally from Nova Scotia, Catherine attended McGill University where she earned a Bachelor of Arts degree in Political Science and Canadian History.
 While attending McGill, Catherine worked at Ogilvy Renault in the Patent and Trademark Department.
 In 2006, Catherine completed her post-graduate degree in Corporate Communications at Seneca College, graduating with honours.
 Catherine worked for a Public Relations agency in Toronto prior to joining Fertilizer Canada.

 Emily Pearce Rayner

 Emily holds a political science degree from the University of Western Ontario, and a post-graduate certificate in public relations from Humber College.

 Executive Assistant & Events